Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

-The PUMA and HIRAX results complement the study of \cite{Karagiannis:2019jjx}, where both are studied in IF mode to forecast their power on constraining the three PNG type considered here.
+The PUMA and HIRAX results complement the study of \cite{Karagiannis:2019jjx}, where both are considered in IF mode to forecast their power in constraining the three PNG types.
 A variety of observational effects, as well as different survey specifications, are studied in \cite{Karagiannis:2019jjx} to test their effect on the PNG signal, for both HI power spectrum and bispectrum.
-Comparing the results shown in \tref{table:forc_all} (SD mode results) with those presented in Table 2 of \cite{Karagiannis:2019jjx} (IF mode results), after considering the same $\kparmin$ sharp k-cuts (i.e. $\kparmin=0.01\;\Mpc$ for the foregrounds) as well as using $N_w=1$ for the foreground wedge in IF mode, we see that HIRAX in SD mode provides almost $\sim4-5$ times larger errors than in IF mode.
-However, in neither of the two possible set-ups (i.e. SD and IF modes) can HIRAX compete with the errors measured by Planck, although in IF mode they are only $\sim 2$ worse, as presented in \cite{Karagiannis:2019jjx}.
+Comparing the results shown in \tref{table:forc_all} (SD mode results) with those presented in Table 2 of \cite{Karagiannis:2019jjx} (IF mode results), after considering the same $\kparmin$ sharp k-cuts (i.e. $\kparmin=0.01\;\Mpc$ for the foregrounds) as well as using $N_w=1$ for the foreground wedge in IF mode, we see that HIRAX in SD mode provides almost $\sim3-4$ times larger errors than in IF mode for the equilateral and orthogonal PNG cases, while for local the difference is reduced to $\sim 2$ times.
+In neither of the two possible set-ups (i.e. SD and IF modes) can HIRAX compete with the errors measured by Planck, although in IF mode they are only $\sim 2$ worse, as presented in \cite{Karagiannis:2019jjx}.

 In the case of PUMA, the change from SD to IF mode produces a significant difference in the PNG HI bispectrum forecasts.
-The first constraints are far from being competitive, especially compared to smaller IM surveys, while for the latter the PNG forecast errors can improve over those presented in Planck by a significant amount (see \cite{Karagiannis:2019jjx} for an extensive discussion).
-The large area covered by PUMA, leading to immense high-redshift volumes, offers a very high resolution in the triangle space up to the perturbative regime.
+The SD constraints are far from being competitive, with the exception of local PNG, especially compared to smaller IM surveys, while for IF the PNG forecast errors can improve over those presented in Planck by a significant amount (see \cite{Karagiannis:2019jjx} for an extensive discussion).
+The large area covered by PUMA, leading to immense high-redshift volumes, offers a very high resolution in triangle space in the perturbative regime.
 This is utilised in the case of IF mode, in contrast to SD, to provide very competitive constraints on PNG from the HI bispectrum.
-Furthermore, the tightly packed arrays of PUMA reduce significantly the instrumental noise, making available to the analysis a wide range of scales.
+Furthermore, the tightly packed array of PUMA reduces significantly the instrumental noise, making available to the analysis a wide range of scales.
+On the other hand, the power spectrum takes advantage of the large-scale regime probed by PUMA in SD mode and the combined power spectrum and bispectrum signal provides competitive constraints, even with a minimal bispectrum contribution.
 The comparison between SD and IF modes, in the cases of PUMA and HIRAX, further indicates that a HI bispectrum analysis, especially for PNG, is more suited to an IF than a SD experiment.